IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 26 - 1/22/17 - 2/12/17__

+My discipline has broken down.
+I have submitted a final project to 8th Light, and that took a hurculean effort as I have gone through probably the very worst time of my adult life.
+So in order to start things up again, I'm putting a bow on this scrum log.
+I have made amazing progress using this tool, and it provided me a structure to hold onto and direct my learning through a vast ocean of pottential subjects to learn while suffering the slings and arrows of a dying relationship with all of the grief, fear, misery and dispair that accompanies such events.
+I would highly recommend this tool to any self learner out there for any subject or project at all.
+It is immensely valuable.

+that being said, I need to take about a month or so off from this structure.
+I can't maintain it right now, so it needs to fall away for a time.
+I need personal time to find who I am without my wife, and what I beleive about myself, and how I express that.
+I have put myself on hold trying to revive a failing relationship.
+Now it's time to take a different aproach and make myself as strong as I can be.
+My intention is to restart this after this "sabatical", but we'll have to see.
+I love software though.
+So I think I'll be back.
+But when I return it will be with a new scrum bucket.
+This one needs to be put to rest.

+I could continue the scrum with completely non-software related stuff, but I think I need to develop this aspect of myself in private, then come back when its ready. also, as I mentioned, my discipline has broken down.
+I'll need to let it lie fallow for a time and then start the cycle again.

+Actions:
+ 1. Take some unstructured time off.
+ 2. Discover what safety is again.
+ 3. Find out who I am, and what I want.
+ 4. Express that unconditionally.
+ 5. Return after I've found the path again.

 __Sprint 25 - 1/15/17 - 1/21/17__

 I have had very little to do this sprint.
 I went in with the intention of researching open-closed principle and decoupling abstractions, but hit an emotional wall.
 I signed the response paperwork to my wife's petition, and it has hit me pretty hard.
 I've been doing all I can to still go to my regular job and keep myself emotionally stable.
 I did keep my head above water, so to speak.
 So that was a win.
 But no real progress has been made in the realm of coding.
 Next week, I'll be spending a day at 8th Light's office.
 Dave was kind enough to offer me a safe place to code.
 I don't feel that way about my home any more.